BDC Hamburger Icon

 1. Limit startup tasks and programs.

-Many programs automatically open when you switch on your laptop.
-Not only does that add to the time before you can use the device, but having so many programs operating in the background can drain central processing unit (CPU) usage and slow your computer’s startup times.
-This makes other applications more difficult to launch, causing a system-wide lag.
-The solution is to limit the programs and tasks that begin upon startup.
+Many programs open automatically when you switch on your laptop, delaying your work.
+Additionally, numerous programs operating in the background can drain your laptop’s central processing unit (CPU) usage and slow its startup times.
+This slowdown makes launching other applications more difficult, causing system-wide lag.

 How to limit startup tasks and programs for Windows 10